 But a decade later, industrial policy has become de rigueur in Washington.
 It happened even before Bill Clinton's election.
 Last April Business Week did a special issue trumpeting the virtues of industrial policy.
 "Call it what you will, the nation needs a plan to nurture growth," the magazine declared.
 Even NAM joined the chorus.
-William Morin, NAM's director of technology, told Defense News, "We will have a pragmatic rather than dogmatic approach to industrial policy.
-It will be a more enthusiastic and activist approach."
+William Morin, NAM's director of technology, told Defense News, small, intrepid band of policy intellectuals began